LAST UPDATED: August 21, 2023

 Be sure you shop around and make sure you’re comparing apples to apples when it comes to coverage.
 And if you have pre-existing medical conditions, it’s particularly important to investigate your options, as pre-existing conditions may limit your coverage.

-If you are just starting out exploring the snowbird lifestyle it is highly recommended that you rent in a few different destinations before considering buying a winter vacation property.
+If you are just starting out exploring the snowbird lifestyle it is highly recommended that you rent in a few different destinations - or areas within a destination - before considering buying a winter vacation property.
 This allows you to explore different communities and accommodation types before committing to one.

 Wherever you go, you will likely have the choice of renting condos, apartments and homes.
 Depending on your destination, you may have options on the water, in golf and country club communities or in regular neighbourhoods.
 Choosing the right accommodation will depend on a number of personal preferences including budget, size requirements and which activities and amenities are important to you.